-LC Heating & Air provides professional duct sealing services to help Larchmont homeowners stop energy waste and improve indoor comfort.
-We use diagnostic testing to find leaks and apply the right sealing method for your home's specific ductwork.
+LC Heating & Air provides professional duct sealing to stop energy loss and improve home comfort.
+We use diagnostic testing to identify leaks and provide permanent, code-compliant sealing solutions for Larchmont homes.

 Local HVAC considerations